Documents Related to the Emissions and Health Effects from E15 Fuel Testing

 The Clean Air Act and EPA regulations require that manufacturers of gasoline and diesel fuels and fuel additives produced and commercially distributed for use in highway motor vehicles must register their gasoline and diesel fuels and fuel additives with EPA.
 In addition to providing basic information such as product and manufacturer identification, manufacturers are required to analyze the emissions generated by the fuel and fuel additive products, survey existing scientific information for each product, and where adequate information is not available, conduct specified tests to screen for the potential adverse health effects of these emissions.
 The primary purpose of the registration program is to provide information for identifying and evaluating the potential adverse effects of fuels and fuel additives emissions to help inform any future regulatory decision-making.

-- E15 Emissions Testing and Health Effects Submission by the Renewable Fuels Association and Growth Energy (PDF)(689 pp, 9 MB, February 2012)
+- E15 Emissions Testing and Health Effects Submission by the Renewable Fuels Association and Growth Energy (pdf)